What is an Arduino?

 Needle $1.95

-That’s pretty much for this blog.
+That’s pretty much what we need on the hardware side.
 Do get these things in place so that we can start designing and implementing our little DIY.

-The Arduino programming language reference will be a useful guide to go through before we begin the coding exercise in three weeks.
-Planning is always a good idea.
-I am trying to give heads up on what to look forward to and keep you prepared.
+The Arduino programming language reference will be a useful guide to go through before we begin the coding exercise.